IstvanGercsak/PlaceFinder-SecondMilestoneProject/Readme.md

     - I hover my mouse over the social links and I can see the transition effect
     - I hover my mouse over the filter icons and I can see the transition effect
-    - After I chose my destination and my filter that page will scroll down to he map
+    - After I chose my destination and my filter that page will scroll down to the map

 - Social link
     - I click on the <social_link> social link and the page will open in a new tab